Updated. Originally posted 13th Oct 2018

 Due to the end of the Cold War, the first boat, K-560 Severodvinsk, took almost 18 years to build followed by extended sea trails.
 This delay does not detract from their relative modernity however although some internal systems may be dated (the same can be said of many otherwise impressive Western boats).
 The second boat, K-561 Kazan, has followed a more typical build schedule.

-The SEVERODVINSK Class were the first Russian boats to feature a spherical sonar array instead of the typical cylindrical array found on almost all Russian submarines.
+The SEVERODVINSK was the first Russian boat to feature a spherical sonar array instead of the typical cylindrical array found on almost all Russian submarines.
 This arrangement means that the torpedo tubes have to be moved aft to below the sail, and angled outwards to fire around the sonar which takes up the entire nose.

 The new Irtysh-Amphora bow and flank sonar was tested aboard a modified YANKEE Class SSBN, the pr.09780 "Kazan" (YANKEE-BIG NOSE) in 2005-7.
 The bow had to be enlarged, giving an indication of how large the SEVERODVINSK Class is:

-As originally conceived, the YASEN Class would have been an anti-carrier cruise missile submarine like the earlier OSCAR and CHARLIE class SSGNs, A land-attack capability would be included in the form of S-10 Garnet (SS-N-21 SAMPSON) cruise missiles, which most/all nuclear-powered attack submarines would be able to carry in their torpedo room.
+As originally conceived, the YASEN Class would have been a pure attack submarine but the cruise missile role was adding in the design phase due to the cancellation of the Project 881 Mercury design in 1989, which would have been an OSCAR-II follow-on.
+A land-attack capability would be included in the form of S-10 Garnet (SS-N-21 SAMPSON) cruise missiles, which most/all nuclear-powered attack submarines would be able to carry in their torpedo room.
 The nuclear-armed S-10 was banned by the Intermediate-Range Nuclear Forces (INF) Treaty in 1987 however, although a conventionally armed version did reportedly enter service.
 The Tomahawk-like S-10 was relatively inaccurate (it was after all intended as a nuclear strike weapon) and has been superseded by more modern types.

 In the meantime, conventional land-attack has risen to prominence and the YASEN Class is now a dual-role cruise missile platform with formulable anti-ship and land-attack weapons sharing the vertical launch tubes.